 The quote, which refers to the 2020 bushfires in south eastern Australia, was taken from a media release issued by Energy Networks Australia.
 In these bushfires and other extreme weather events, there are trends that increasingly demonstrate the influence of climate change on the earth’s systems.
 First, while ‘weather is not climate’, the impact of climate change is now seen through the variability of daily weather patterns., The ‘fingerprints’ of climate change are observable across a wide range of locations, in new weather patterns, in stressed ecosystems and in the behaviour of extreme events.
 Second, while climate change may not be responsible for a single event, it increases the likelihood of more extreme events.,

 In this article we explore the financial impact of climate change and how that is changing the risk profile of assets across the business community.
-To illustrate the risks, we consider the challenges facing Australia’s electricity transmission and distribution assets, as highlighted both here in most recent bushfire season and in the vast fires impacting California this same year.
+To illustrate the risks, we consider the challenges facing Australia’s electricity transmission and distribution assets, as highlighted both here in most recent bushfire season and in the vast fires impacting California the same year.

 The inherent risks in a hotter, drier landscape